the1lab/1lab/src/Cat/Instances/OuterFunctor.lagda.md

 # The category of outer functors

-Unsurprisingly, [outer functors] and outer natural transformations form a category.
-To show this, we must first prove that outer natural transformations are have composites and identities.
-Luckily, this is a rote calculation.
+Like most constructions in category theory, [outer functors], and outer natural transformations between them, can also be regarded as a category.
+By a rote calculation, we can define the identity and composite outer natural transformations.

 [outer functors]: Cat.Internal.Functor.Outer.html